ICP Raxaul: Trade significance

 ICP Raxaul is one of the busiest land ports on the India–Nepal border.
 In the fiscal year 2016–17, India's exports to Nepal increased by 75% following the operationalization of the ICP.
 The port handles approximately 45% of the total bilateral trade between the two countries.
 Major exports from India through this route include petroleum products, iron and steel, pharmaceuticals, motor vehicles, and dairy machinery.
 Imports from Nepal consist of vegetable oils, processed foods, textiles, cosmetics, and leather goods.

 Passenger movement

 Despite the open border policy between India and Nepal, formal passenger movement through ICP Raxaul remains minimal.
 In 2016–17, only 2,321 passengers were recorded crossing through the ICP, averaging less than 10 individuals per day.
 This low number is attributed to the unrestricted movement allowed to citizens of both countries, with formal crossings primarily used by third-country nationals.

 Connectivity

 ICP Raxaul is connected to the Sirsiya Inland Container Depot (ICD) in Birgunj, Nepal, via a broad-gauge railway line.
 This linkage facilitates direct movement of containers from Indian ports, notably Kolkata, to Nepal, enhancing trade efficiency.
-Additionally, the Motihari-Amlekhganj petroleum pipeline, inaugurated in September 2019, passes through Raxaul, ensuring a steady supply of petroleum products to Nepal.
+Additionally, the Motihari-Amlekhganj pipeline, inaugurated in September 2019, passes through Raxaul, ensuring a steady supply of petroleum products to Nepal.